truenas/documentation/content/CORE/CORETutorials/Tasks/RunningSMARTTests.md

 You must [enable S.M.A.R.T. service]({{< relref "CORE/CORETutorials/Services/ConfiguringSMART.md" >}}) to run automatic S.M.A.R.T. tests.

 {{< expand "RAID controllers?" "v" >}}
-Disable the S.M.A.R.T. service when disks are controlled by a RAID controller.
+Disable the S.M.A.R.T. service when using a RAID disk controller.
 The controller monitors S.M.A.R.T. separately and marks disks as a **Predictive Failure** on a test failure.
 {{< /expand >}}